abinit/abinit/doc/tutorial/eph4mob.md

 -->

-To compute the mobility with a $\qq$-mesh twice as dense as the $\kk$-mesh, there are two possible approaches.
+To compute the mobility with a $\qq$-mesh twice as dense as the $\kk$-mesh, there are two possible approaches:

 1. Run a computation with: